Berry Curvature Spectroscopy from Bloch Oscillations

-In conclusion, we developed a band-projected semiclassical theory for the optical response of a superlattice material that is dressed by a uniform static field.
-When the static field is sufficiently strong, which is achieved for field strengths of the order of $10 \; \text{kV/cm}$ for a lattice constant of order $10 \; \text{nm}$, the dressed system becomes resonant at the frequencies of Bloch oscillations which are in the $10 \; \text{THz}$ regime.
-We quantified this effect by defining a dressed optical conductivity whose imaginary part displays peaks at the Bloch frequencies, while the real part vanishes at resonance.
-In particular, the height of the resonances in the optical Hall conductivity probes the Berry curvature distribution of the electronic band.
+In conclusion, we developed a band-projected semiclassical theory for the optical response of an artificial crystal, such as a moir\'e material, that is dressed by a uniform static field.
+When the static field is sufficiently strong, achieved for field strengths of order $10 \; \text{kV/cm}$ for a lattice constant of order $10 \; \text{nm}$, the dressed system becomes resonant at the Bloch frequencies which are in the $10 \; \text{THz}$ regime.
+We quantified this effect by defining a dressed optical conductivity whose imaginary part displays resonant peaks, while the real part vanishes at resonance.
+In particular, the height of the resonances in the optical Hall conductivity probe the lattice Fourier components of the Berry curvature and are independent of the relaxation time.
+One thus obtains an intrinsic probe of the quantum geometry of the band by resonantly coupling light to Bloch oscillations.
 The dressed optical conductivity can for example be obtained from THz Faraday rotation and ellipticity spectroscopy measurements \cite{Spielman1994,Shimano2011}.
-Our work thus provides a novel route to probe the Berry curvature in superlattice materials with time-reversal symmetry.
+In contrast to probes of the Berry curvature multipoles, such at the rectified second-order response involving the Berry curvature dipole \cite{Sodemann2015}, our proposal works at linear order in the optical response, and works best for a smooth Berry curvature dominated by the first coordination shell whose lowest multipoles are zero or small.
+Moreover, by changing the in-plane direction of the static field, one can tune contributions from different lattice vectors.
+This work thus provides a novel route to probe the Berry curvature in time-reversal symmetric moir\'e and other artificial crystals which have a large real-space periodicity.